SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Integration_tests.md

 > not complete yet.*

 > *Note:* when the text refers to "now" or "as of today" or "at the time of writing",
-> you can check the history of the web page to find out when that was.
+> you can use the "blame" feature of GIT to find out when that was.

 What are integration tests